Equifax header mobile image

 Interest rates vary, depending on the market and your credit score and credit history.
 When taking out a loan, the average interest rate would be better for someone with a good credit score than someone with a lower score.

-A secured loan is money you borrow against an asset you own, usually your home.
+A homeowner loan is money you borrow which is secured against your home.
 Be aware, your home may be at risk of repossession if payments are not made.
 This type of loan may benefit those who would like to borrow a larger sum of money.

-Securing a loan against an asset reduces the risk to the lender, not the consumer.
+Securing a loan against your home reduces the risk to the lender, not the consumer.
 As a result, secured loans may have lower interest rates.
 They often have higher borrowing limits and longer repayment periods than unsecured loans.

 A secured loan requires an asset as security.
-Common types of assets include things like property or a car.
+Common types of assets include things like your home or a car.

 If you default on your loan, then the lender can claim the asset as repayment.
 An unsecured loan doesn't require an asset.
 However, to compensate for this, they often have higher interest rates.